 Gamers out there have been buzzing over the new 2018 Razer Blade laptop.
-We at ACT have been buzzing over the awesome shout outs to thermal management the laptop has been receiving in the mainstream media!
+We at ACT have been buzzing over the awesome shout-outs to thermal management the laptop has been receiving in the mainstream media!

 The Blade is touted as the smallest gaming laptop on the market at 15.6 inches.
 How did Razer manage to make a gaming laptop so small while still maintaining the power required by the ultimate gamer?

 The laptop features an advanced cooling system, utilizing vapor chamber technology.
-The fins in the laptop are a thin 68.1 mm and comes with custom fans.
+The fins in the laptop are a thin 68.1 mm and come with custom fans.
 The fans push air through heat sinks to remove the heat.

 Laptops conventionally use 3-4 heat pipes to move heat – Razer states that the use of the vapor chamber design covers more area and aids in the thinner design.

 So, is a vapor chamber a good alternate solution to heat pipes in a laptop?